SarkarShubhdeep/wake-up-time-checker/README.md

 NOTE: There is no need to create a file log.csv file manually.

-Place the python file anywhere you want and run ti with following command.
+Place the python file anywhere you want and run it with following command.

 ```python
 python PATH_TO_FILE earlymoring TIME